madsnedergaard/initMac/install_things.md

 ## Step 1: Install brew & packages

 1. Install [Homebrew](https://brew.sh/)
-2. Run `brew bundle --file=~/Dropbox/config/Brewfile`
+2. Run `brew bundle install`

-_make sure old computer runs `brew bundle dump` and replaces the Brewfile in Dropbox_
+_make sure old computer runs `brew bundle dump` and replaces the Brewfile here_

+## Step 2: Dropbox

+1. Login to Dropbox app
+2. Wait for it to sync everything

-## Step 2: Fetch app settings from backup
+## Step 3: Fetch app settings from backup

-If using [Mackup](https://github.com/lra/mackup), run the following to fetch application settings from backup.
-Dropbox must be fully synced before use!
+If using [Mackup](https://github.com/lra/mackup), run the following to fetch application settings from backup. **Dropbox must be fully synced before use!**

 Wait for Dropbox setup and sync, then: